microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 In this challenge, you will use an Azure Resource Manager (ARM) template to deploy **FHIR service** (PaaS), **FHIR-Proxy** (OSS), and **FHIR-Bulk Loader** (OSS).
 In addition, you will set up a **Postman** environment to make REST API calls to FHIR service.

 ## Background
 FHIR (Fast Healthcare Interoperability Resources) is the standard format for data storage and exchange in Microsoft's health data platform.
-Microsoft's FHIR infrastructure rests on two Azure components: [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) and [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview).
-For this training, we will be focusing on FHIR service.
+Microsoft's FHIR infrastructure rests on two Azure components: [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) (PaaS) and [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) (PaaS).
+For this training, we will be focusing on the FHIR service, which is part of the [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/) platform.

 In Azure FHIR workflows, FHIR service receives REST API requests from remote client apps and manages all FHIR data persistance and retrieval tasks.
 Meanwhile, the open-source [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) acts as a checkpoint surrounding FHIR service, filtering the incoming and outgoing FHIR data according to a set of admin-defined rules.